podypodpod/davidlomas.co.uk/cv.md

 Side projects at snowflake:

- - Hipchat acronym bot that will reply with the lijely answers (aviation acronyms are particularily bad)
+ - Hipchat acronym bot that will reply with the likely answers (aviation acronyms are particularily bad)
  - Auto generating architecture diagram via YAML deployment files using DotGraph
  - Various scripts that will notify on stale branches/code